 I would draw pictures or use pictures from Pinterest.

 Two is always better than one.
 I liked to test myself with someone else to see what I do and do not know.
 I found it helps to verbalize, especially for the medication administration lab exams at the end of term 2.
 Also, if your partner does not know or understand, teaching him or her is also a way to test your understanding.

-These are some of my tips for studying Pharmacology.
+These are some of my tips for studying Pharmacology as a Practical Nurse.
 Happy studying!